-Windows 8 and 10 users may have encountered a program called “TWINUI” when opening links and files.
-TWINUI is often mistaken for an email client or a PDF reader because it most often appears when clicking on an email link or opening a PDF file from a web browser.
+Windows users may have encountered a program called “TWINUI” when opening links and files.
+TWINUI is a Windows component that is often mistaken for an email client or a PDF reader.
+It most often appears when clicking on an email link or opening a PDF file from a web browser.
 However, TWINUI isn’t just any old program — it’s a core component of the Windows shell.

 TWinUI — or Tablet Windows User Interface — is included in Windows 8 and newer.
 It’s not a program on its own, but rather a system library that’s part of the Windows Shell.
 It handles the opening of files and links on behalf of other programs.

 It looks like Microsoft simply forgot to set a friendly name for their new application launcher system, which means it inherited the TWINUI name from the parent library.
 Microsoft apparently never got around to updating the name or didn’t think users would ever see it anywhere in Windows.